aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/03/index.md

 - Aalto Studios

 Some workshops require you to do safety training or online MyCourses introductions before you can use them.
 These Thursdays are a good time to do that.

+Matti will be in the 360° space (Vizualisation Hub)

 ---